MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v2.md

 The [publish](/azure/devops/pipelines/yaml-schema/steps-publish) and [download](/azure/devops/pipelines/yaml-schema/steps-download) keywords are shortcuts for the **Publish Pipeline Artifact** task.
 You can use them in your pipeline to publish and download artifacts.
 For more information, see [Publish](/azure/devops/pipelines/yaml-schema/steps-publish) and [Download](/azure/devops/pipelines/yaml-schema/steps-download) in the YAML schema.

 ### How can I find the ID of the Pipeline I want to download an artifact from?

-You can find the ID of the pipeline in the 'Pipeline variables'.
+You can find the ID of the pipeline in the pipeline variables.
 The pipeline ID is the [system.definitionId](/azure/devops/pipelines/build/variables#system-variables) variable.
-You can also find it in the URL path.
+You can also find the ID in the URL path.
 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->